DanielK2312/SWJ-Proj/README.md

 This project is being created in order to:
 Recover the identities of women working as journalists at the turn of the twentieth century
 Map networks of social and professional support among female journalists
-Recover a more detailed history of the early years of the SWJ
+Recover a more detailed history of the early years of the SWJ (Society of Women Journalists)
 Centralize and make more widely accessible SWJ membership lists